WAaronD/FreeWILLI_wasd/README.md

 ### Prerequisites

+- **CMake**: A build system generator used to configure and build the project across multiple platforms.
 - **BLAS**: Used for optimized linear algebra routines.
 - **FFTW3**: Required for performing fast Fourier transforms.
 - **Eigen**: Used for advanced linear algebra operations, such as matrix manipulations and decompositions.